Breaking the Barrier of 2 for the Competitiveness of Longest Queue Drop: Splitting the Profit

-Assumption~\ref{asm:noReusingOfQueues} also implies that once $s^t_{\LQD}(q) \le 1$, then queue $q$ does not overflow after $t$ (as after step $t$, it is empty in the \LQD buffer).
+Assumption~(A1) implies that once $s^t_{\LQD}(q) \le 1$ but at least one packet arrived to $q$ at or before step $t$, then queue $q$ does not overflow after $t$ (as after step $t$, no packet arrives to $q$ and $q$ thus remains empty in the \LQD buffer).
+We remark that, somewhat counterintuitively, it may even happen that no packet destined to any queue gets evicted at $t$ but there are still some overflowing queues, provided that the \LQD buffer is full.
+Furthermore, an empty queue $q$ may overflow in some step $t$ if there is a packet destined to $q$ that is evicted at $t$, however, as noted above, this queue will not overflow in any step after $t$ (also note that when an empty queue overflows, all queues of \LQD contain at most a single packet).

-\paragraph{A key time step.} Based on assumption~\ref{asm:noReusingOfQueues}, we give a definition of a key time step for queue $q$.
-For each queue $q$, we define: \begin{description} \item{$t_q$:} the last time step in which queue $q$ overflows; if $q$ does not overflow in any step, we define $t_q = -1$ (we index time steps starting from $0$). \item{$\calQ^t$:} the set of queues $q$ with $t\ge t_q$ and $s^t_{\OPT}(q) > 0$.
-In words, $\calQ^t$ is the set of queues that have overflowed for the last time by time step $t$ and are still non-empty in the \OPT buffer. \end{description} Some important properties follow directly from the definition of $t_q$: No packet is ever preempted by \LQD from $q$ after $t_q$ and no packet arriving to $q$ after $t_q$ is rejected by \LQD, since a preemption or rejection in some step $t$ implies that the queue overflows at $t$.
+\paragraph*{Key time step} Based on assumption~(A1), we define the key time step $t_q$ for each queue $q$: \begin{description} \item{$t_q$:} the last time step in which queue $q$ overflows; if $q$ does not overflow in any step, we define $t_q = -1$ (recall that we index time steps starting from $0$). \end{description} Some important properties follow directly from the definition of $t_q$: No packet is ever evicted by \LQD from $q$ after $t_q$ and no packet arriving to $q$ after $t_q$ is evicted by \LQD, since an eviction in some step $t$ implies that the queue overflows at $t$.
+We remark that we define $t_q = -1$ for queues $q$ that do not overflow in any step in order to have the property that for such queues, $t_q < t$ for all time steps $t$.

 We would like to keep track of how many \OPT-extra packets are yet to be transmitted from a queue, for which the following notation is useful. \begin{description} \item{$e^t_q$:} the number of \OPT-extra packets transmitted from $q$ in step $t$ or later. \item{$\hat{e}^t_q = \max\{e^t_q-m_q,0\}$:} that is, $e^t_q$ adjusted for the packets that are canceled out by transmitted \LQD-extra packets.
-Note that $m_q$ will be specified in Section~\ref{sec:mapping}. \end{description}
+Note that $m_q$ will be specified in Section~\ref{sec:mapping}.\footnote{We remark that defining $m_q$ is somewhat technical and not needed for the case $\LEXTRA = 0$.
+We have chosen to first present the core part of our analysis which is the scheme to split the \LQD profit.} \end{description}